AnnBibyk/CoreData/README.md

 ## Description

-Creation of my own pod that will be used in the next prolect (PersonalDiary).
+Creation of my own pod that will be used in the next project (PersonalDiary).
 The pod was made to simplify the process of making the notes (articles)

 ## Usage